nmeri17/suphle-docs/src/docs/v1/database/index.md

 php suphle bridge:laravel "make:migration create_employers_table --path=Migrations"
 ```

 The `path` argument is relative to Laravel's base folder, which in Suphle, conforms to the component's location on the module.
-However, this rigid constraint conflicts with Suphle's architecture, where models reside outside the module and are expected to reference their migrations' location.
-To avoid coupling your models to the component class, the only choice left is to move the freshly created migration files within proximity of the models.
+However, this rigid constraint conflicts with Suphle's architecture, where [models reside outside the module](#Models-location) and are expected to reference their migrations' location.
+To avoid coupling your models to the component class, the only choice left is for the freshly created migration files to share the same location with their parent models.

 ## Testing the data layer